Donations and Acquisitions

 • Material that does not meet the acquisition policy.

-• Material that merely replicates other material that we already hold.
+• True duplicates, and material that replicates other material that we already hold.

 • Material that relates to the wider study of the natural world without a significant link to the Society, or Linnaeus.